tusen-ai/naive-ui/src/cascader/demos/enUS/index.demo-entry.md

 # Cascader

-Cascader can be used to select some tree structured data.
+Cascader can be used to display and select tree structured data.

 ## Demos